The AECB Building Standard (previously known as Silver standard)

 How can I find consultants that can certify my project?

 Many members of the AECB are experienced in low energy building.
 You can search our members in our Members Directory or find a certified Passivhaus designer/consultant database of certified Passive House designers/consultants.
 Please note that when searching our Members Directory, we are not an accrediting body and so membership does not guarantee competence.

 AECB members only, design and construction guidance can be downloaded from here.

-The AECB Silver Standard can be said to be achieved where a building that is designed and modelled using PHPP1 in accordance with current Passivhaus methodology meets the following requirements:
+The AECB Building Standard can be said to be achieved where a building that is designed and modelled using PHPP1 in accordance with current Passivhaus methodology meets the following requirements: